modular/modular/Cache/docs/README.md

 serialized with much lower overhead, while the constant can always be recovered from the cache.

-## Region Caching

-The principle behind region caching is simple - we can write an MLIR region to bytecode and cache it.
-The hash of the code itself is the cache key.
-This scheme is simple, but has some flaws - there are some attributes that we don't want as part of the cache key.
-These attributes also should be introspectable even without re-inflating the region.
-The basic concept is therefore to parametrize the hash attribute that we place on deflated ops with these attributes.
-The attributes we currently care about keeping outside the deflated region are `SymbolRefAttr` and `ConstantHashAttr`.
-Both of these have relevant analyses that can be performed without inflating the body of the operation.

-Keeping the `SymbolRefAttr` out of the deflated body preserves the call graph even while the top level operations have been deflated.
-This way, we can check the callees before blindly recompiling a caller; if a callee changes in a way that doesn't affect the caller - rename, changes to a comment, or even changes to the internals of a function that is not inlined - the caller does not need to be recompiled.
-This should dramatically increase the cache hit rate.

-Keeping the `ConstantHashAttr` out of the deflated body serves largely the same purpose.
-Consider an ML model - the architecture of the model itself is largely static but the weights might be updated offline as the model is trained.
-Because we keep the constant hashes outside the deflated body, updating weights is as simple as updating the corresponding hash attribute with the new hash.
-On inflation, the updated hash will be chosen.

 ## Transform Caching

 The principle behind transform caching is also quite simple - as long as the